Some entrepreneurs start a business with a full-time job because it is the only option for those who dream of having their own company.

 Whether you have a brilliant business idea or great skills you can leverage outside of your normal working hours, more and more people are considering starting a business alongside their 9-5.

-Starting a business in Ireland when you work in a full-time job can be very exciting but also time-consuming and stressful.
+Starting a business in Ireland when you work in a full-time job can be very exciting but also time-consuming and difficult if you don’t know what’s involved.

 Here’s what you need to know and what you can outsource to us.